tobiasbriones/blog/mathswe/com/home/release/mathswe-com-v0-1-0-2024-10-23/index.md

 # MathSwe Com v0.1.0 (2024/10/23)

+Many past developments on the MathSwe Cookie Consent system are waiting for production, so MathSwe Com enhances support for later operations that will benefit mathematical software.
+In addition, its home page needs a quick update to become serviceable at production and provide the new effective cookie policy.
+As a result, future business requirements will reuse cookie compliance implementations and standards.

 ## Initial Cookie Policy and Brief Home Page Showcasing Existing Projects

 MathSwe Com will introduce some commercial operations to help deliver final